adilhusain01/smart-photo-deduper/README.md

 ### Memory Issues with Large Collections
 For folders with 1000+ images, consider processing subdirectories separately.

+### Filename Conflicts in Duplicates Folder
+The script automatically handles this by adding number suffixes (e.g., `image_1.jpg`, `image_2.jpg`).

+## Best Practices

+1. **Start with Preview**: Always run in preview mode first to understand what will be processed
+2. **Use Move Mode**: Safer than direct deletion - you can always review and restore
+3. **Backup Important Photos**: Before running any duplicate removal, ensure you have backups
+4. **Test with Small Folders**: Try the script on a small test folder first
+5. **Adjust Similarity**: Start with default threshold (5) and adjust based on results
+6. **Review Moved Files**: Check the "Duplicates" folder before permanently deleting

 ## Contributing

 Feel free to submit issues and enhancement requests!
 This script can be extended with additional features like: